INSIDE: The Ultimate Guide to Best Japanese Chocolate in Japan 2021.

 Black Thunder III is a Japanese chocolate bar with dark cocoa-flavored cookie pieces mixed with Japanese-style crisped rice, and coated with dark milk chocolate.

-It retails for less than 50 yen, making it one of the most popular Japanese chocolate snacks around.
+It retails for less than 50 yen, making it one of the most popular Japanese chocolate sweets around.

 This the best Japanese chocolate candy according to those in the know.